 In general, all 1L or 2L students who received a grade of A- or higher in Legal Writing and Analysis or Legal Research will be invited to apply for a staff position on ILU for the Fall semester following the successful completion of their first year.
 Final staff selections will be by the current ILU editorial board.
 Staff members receive one hour of academic credit each semester for their work on ILU.
-Staff members for the current year then automatically become the editorial board for the following year.
 Editorial Board members receive two hours of credit for each semester of work.
 Therefore, a student may accumulate up to 6 hours of academic credit for work on ILU (two as a staff member, four as an editorial board member).

 Work on the ILU does not count toward meeting the upper-level writing requirement.